La Araucanía International Airport

 La Araucanía International Airport (IATA: ZCO, ICAO: SCQP), also known as Temuco Airport, is the main airport in the Araucanía Region and southern Chile.
 It is 21 km south of the city of Temuco, in the commune of Freire, Cautín Province.

 It has a parking apron with capacity for 4 aircraft (up to Boeing 767 type), a 5000 m2 passenger terminal, and 3 boarding bridges.

 The Araucania VOR-DME (Ident: NIA) is located 0.58 nmi off the approach threshold of Runway 19.

 Commissioning

 Through a NOTAM issued on July 18, 2014, the Directorate General of Civil Aviation (DGAC) authorized the start of operations of the new airport on Tuesday July 29, 2014 which was completed with the first landing of a commercial aircraft Sky Airline Airbus A320.
+At the same time, all flights were relocated from the former Temuco Maquehue Airport which ended operations day earlier.